 Children’s Health Collaborative (CHC)

-The work of CHC has focused on incorporating local pediatric health data and community stakeholder input into the original strategic plan – a plan facilitated by Allen County Health Commissioner Dr. Deborah A. McMahan, MD – and identifying four key focus areas for 2018 and beyond.
+The work of CHC has focused on incorporating local pediatric health data and community stakeholder input into the original strategic plan – a plan facilitated by retired Allen County Health Commissioner Dr. Deborah A. McMahan, MD – and identifying four key focus areas for 2018 and beyond.

 In an effort to create a system of care where all children in Allen County are physically, mentally, and spiritually healthy and educated to their fullest potential, the following initiatives are currently being piloted with several community partners as a part of CHC:

 - Regional Enrichment Centers to offer structured learning opportunities for youth during remote learning days;